KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 ## ✦ Disciplinary Alignment

-Structural Mythophysics is a **root discipline** of the Zenetist Canon.
+Structural Mythophysics is a **foundational interpretive framework** for mythic decoding within the Zenetist Canon.
-It provides the metaphysical framework that all other subfields — including Mythostructural Forensics — rely upon.
+It provides the metaphysical grammar used by Mythostructural Forensics to reconstruct the structures myths refract, compress, preserve, or distort.

 Its core commitments: